itamames/Assignment5/README.md

 The simplest implementation of this can just do a sequential scan to locate an item, then adjust the priority, and move the item to its proper place in the heap.
 A more complex implementation would allow items in the priority queue to be accessed in constant time.

-A simple sequential search of the queue is fine for small graphs, but for large graphs we would like to be able to find items in constant time so the total time needed to update a priority is a constant plus the log n time needed to reestablish the heap property in the queue.
+A simple sequential search of the queue is fine for small graphs, but for large graphs, we would like to be able to find items in constant time so the total time needed to update a priority is a constant plus the log n time needed to reestablish the heap property in the queue.

 There are various ways to do this, including keeping a back-pointer from each vertex to its entry in the queue.